Protecting our planet: Water

 Making a commitment to conserve water is one thing.
 Turning that commitment into a reality is quite another.
 And it can be challenging –our team in Belgium pioneered the recycling of rainwater and wastewater at our Lessines manufacturing site.

 We’ve teamed up with the Belgian enterprise Ekopak, which developed an innovative technology.
-By re-using rainwater and treating our wastewater, the manufacturing site is currently reducing its freshwater consumption by 60%, aiming for a 90% reduction by 2025.
-To put this figure into perspective, it’s equivalent to the annual water use of nearly 18,000 Belgian citizens, which just happens to be the size of the population in the city of Lessines.
+By re-using rainwater and treating our wastewater, the manufacturing site is currently reducing its freshwater withdrawal by 50%, aiming for a 90% reduction by 2027.
+That's the equivalent of 1 million liters of freshwater per day and to put this figure into perspective, it’s equivalent to the annual water use of nearly 10,000 Belgian citizens, which just happens to be the size of the population in the city of Lessines.

 underground rainwater collecting system render